d-morrison/IntroStatActivities/_book/08-paired.md

 * Shifted null distribution

-For further explanation of these topics see Section 6.2 in the textbook.
+To review these concepts see Section 6.2 in the textbook.

 ## COVID-19 and air pollution